 The use of the going assumption involves management making judgments, at a particular point in time, about the future outcome of events or condition that are inherently uncertain.
-In the event of default, LBCE shares can be auctioned to public and the proceeds can be used to settle the liability which may have impact to the domestic business of the Company.
-Management's plans on future actions to address the maturing instrument includes open communication with the creditor to consider renegotiation on revised maturities and those options under the agreement (see Note 12).
+In the event of default, the creditor may foreclose the pledged LBCE shares which can be auctioned to public and the proceeds can be used to settle the liability which may have impact to the domestic business of the Company.
+Management's plans on future actions to settle the instrument includes improving operation to raise fund, securing replacement financing and those options under the agreement (see Note 12).
 Management is implementing strategic initiatives to accelerate the recovery of the Company's operation, sustain the increasing trend, and be able raise funds.
-Management is also seeking various means to address the instrument's timeline which include exploring with interested parties to purchase the instrument will not have material impact to the domestic business of the Company, and the international business supports its ability to continue as going concern.
-The Company has no plans to liquidate.
+Other settlement option for the convertible instrument will have material impact to the domestic business of the Group but the international business supports the Group's ability to continue as going concern.
+The Parent Company has no plans to liquidate.
 Management assessed that it will be able to maintain its positive cash position and settle its liabilities as they fall due.
-As such the accompanying consolidated financial statements have been prepared on a going concern basis of accounting.
+Accordingly, the accompanying financial statements have been prepared on a going concern basis of accounting.